RedPro0701/QuirkQuack/README.md

 Modification: Any modifications or alterations made to this rubber ducky may compromise its safety and void any warranties or guarantees.
 We are not responsible for any consequences resulting from unauthorized modifications.

 By using this rubber ducky, you acknowledge that you have read, understood, and accepted this disclaimer in its entirety.
-You agree to release us from any liability for any damages, injuries, or losses that may occur during the use of this product.
+You agree to release us from any liability for any damages, or losses that may occur during the use of this rubber ducky.
 If you do not agree with these terms, please refrain from using this rubber ducky.

 ---